 There are two types of add-ons you can make to tailor your policy to your needs.
 It’s important to keep your professional liability policy updated, otherwise your practice, staff and even your landlord may not be protected!
-In this segment of CPH Benefits Blog, we will provide you with your options for add-ons, when they need to be added, and let you know how to make those changes.
+In this segment of CPH Mental Health Avoiding Liability Blogs, we will provide you with your options for add-ons, when they need to be added and let you know how to make those changes.

 Types of Add-ons:

 - Adding a landlord as your additional insured,

 - Non-landlord, such as a supervisor, employer, partner agency or contracting agency.

 When should you add a landlord to your policy?